code-and-effect/effective_datatables/README.md

 With an array_column, the front end sends some search terms to the server, all rows are returned and rendered, and then the rendered output is searched & sorted.

-This allows the output of an array_column to be something complex that cannot be easily computed from the database.
+This allows the output of an array_column to be anything complex that cannot be easily computed from the database.

 When searching & sorting with a mix of table_columns and array_columns, all the table_columns are processed first so the most work is put on the database, the least on rails.

-### default_order
+## default_order

 Sort the table by this field and direction on start up